roysondsouza316/Interface-for-simulation-matrix-plotting--Data-in-brief-Article/README.md

 ## Usage

-Launch the application by running main.py.
+* Launch the application by running main.py.
-Use the dropdown menus to select parameters and output variables.
+* Use the dropdown menus to select parameters and output variables.
-Click the "Construct matrix variable and plot" button to generate and display the plot.
+* Click the "Construct matrix variable and plot" button to generate and display the plot.
-The plot will include gridlines, axis labels, and a title with variable names and units.
+* The plot will include gridlines, axis labels, and a title with variable names and units.

 ## GUI images
+_First look_
 ![First Image](image.png)

+_After Entering data and plotting_
 ![Data entering and plotting](image-1.png)